-Dr. Conroy has served since 2010 as the Co-Director of the Anita Zucker Center for Excellence in Early Childhood Studies to support its mission of promoting and supporting transdisciplinary research, teaching, model demonstration and outreach activities.
-Dr. Conroy is recognized for her research focused on developing, validating and evaluating interventions for young children with social and behavioral challenges.
+Maureen Conroy is co-director of the Anita Zucker Center for Excellence in Early Childhood Studies and the Anita Zucker Endowed Professor in Early Childhood Studies.
+She also is a professor of special education in the School of Psychology and Early Childhood Studies in the College of Education.
+Maureen is recognized for her research on developing, validating and evaluating interventions for young children with social and behavioral challenges.

 Industry Expertise (2)